MAAP-Project/maap-documentation/docs/source/technical_tutorials/user_data/stac_metadata.rst

    distributing the dataset.
 Multiple roles can belong to the same organization.

+   - This is a GCMD-controlled field: `Providers CSV file <https://gcmd.earthdata.nasa.gov/kms/concepts/concept_scheme/providers?format=csv>`__.
+      - Note: "MAAP" is currently not on the GCMD list of providers.
+Please still include "MAAP" as a provider if applicable.

+   - Provider roles:

       -  Producer: the organization responsible for producing the data.

          -  Example: if a MAAP team collects or generates the data, add the “producer” role to the “MAAP” provider.

       -  Processor: the organization responsible for processing the data.

          -  Example: if a MAAP team processes the data (e.g., re-grids or re-projects the data to create a higher level product), add the “processor” role to the “MAAP” provider.

       -  Host: The organization responsible for storing or archiving the data.

          -  Example: if data are hosted in a MAAP bucket, add the “host” role to the “MAAP” provider.
          -  Example: if data are hosted in the NASA CMR, the “host” role would be added to the respective NASA DAAC.

 -  ``keywords``:sup:`2`: **Required**.
 Keyword(s) that describe the parameters
    provided in the data.